Keeler-Spear/Mathematics/README.md

 -Calculus.java: Static class with calculus operations.\
 -Complex.java: Static class with complex arithmetic, WIP.\
 -ComplexNumber.java: Non-static class with the properties of a complex number, WIP.\
--Function.java: Non-static class with the properties of a mathematical function, WIP.\
 -LinearAlgebra.java: Static class with linear algebra operations.\
 -Main.java: Main class for user input, WIP.\
 -Maths.java: Static class that can perform some of the operations found in the Java Math library, WIP.\